cleonadja/Data-Science-Toolkit/README.md

 # Data-Science-Toolkit
 How to configure a SSH key

+ 1) Generate a SSH key locally by entering ssh-keygen in the bash shell (Git Bash)
+ 2) The key will be saved in a file locally - the generic file path would be ~/.ssh/id_rsa
+ 3) Verufy the SSH key created by entering less ~/.ssh/id_rsa.pub

  1) Generate a ssh key locally by entering ssh-keygen in the bash shell (Git Bash)
  2) The key will be saved in a file locally - the generic file path would be ~/.ssh/id_rsa
  3) Verify the ssh key created by entering less ~/.ssh/id-rsa.pub